Graduation for the Class of 2020

 The FCPS dress code is still enforced as this is a school event.

-Caps and gowns will be distributed before Convocation which will occur on June 4.
+Caps and gowns will be distributed prior to Convocation which will occur on May 28.
 Please be aware that all financial obligations including parking fines, outstanding Senior Class Dues, etc. must be cleared in order for students to receive their cap and gown and graduation tickets.
-Please check with Brittany Allen (email@example.com) at the front desk to submit a check or items to the Main Office as soon as possible.
+Please check with Brittany Allen (@email) at the front desk to submit a check or items to the Main Office as soon as possible.

 Everyone's cooperation is needed to ensure a dignified ceremony.
 Each graduate deserves the same level of recognition and respect; therefore, caps and gowns must be free of messages, and students and their guests should not bring noisemakers, beach balls, balloons, or other objects that might diminish this very important event.
 If you choose to bring a cell phone, please turn it off during the ceremony.
 DAR Constitution Hall provides security for their events and will immediately escort any violators from the ceremony.